acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 ## Fix the invalid maximum link rate issue on some laptops (Dell XPS 15 9570, etc.)
 Add the `enable-dpcd-max-link-rate-fix` property to `IGPU`, otherwise a kernel panic would happen due to a division-by-zero.
 Or instead of this property, use the boot-arg `-igfxmlr`.
+Starting from v1.3.7, it also fixes the invalid max link rate value read from the extended DPCD buffer.
+This fixes the kernel panic on new laptops, such as Dell Inspiron 7590 with Sharp display.
 ![](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/Img/dpcd_mlr.png)
 You could also manually specify a maximum link rate value via the `dpcd-max-link-rate` for the builtin display.
 Typically use `0x14` for 4K display and `0x0A` for 1080p display.